damek/assignment5-alignment/cs336_alignment/grpo_off_policy_sweep.md

 Also, I realized that I was not using the GRPO clip loss for the off-policy experiments, so the previous ones may be useless.
 Using clip loss now on (eps = $.2$) the first experiment below, not the second.
 - (2, 128):
     - Hypothesis: Perhaps we should split the batch smaller over multiple epochs?
+        - Conclusion: Clipped at .2.
+Gradients blew up.
+Perhaps we need a smaller stepsize, or a smaller cliprange.
 - (1, 256):
     - Hypothesis: I needed a fair baseline for time, since I started logging the val accuracy more frequently.
+        - Conclusion: Accidently ran with use_std_normalization = True.
+Got to ~80% accuracy quickly.
+Best run I've seen so far.
+Can't explain it.

+**Parallel Batch 3:**
+- (2, 256):
+    - Hypothesis: Going to set the cliprange to .1, but reuse the samples from the rollout batch.
+In the (1, 256) setting, we're noever reusing samples.
+Not sure if that matters, but perhaps it does.